 - 18. Hand-cleaning compliance audits were suspended in some health-care facilities due to the COVID-19 pandemic response.
 Compliance data in all LTCFs in Interior Health are not available for Q1 of 2021/22. - 19.
 From Q2 of 2018/19 onwards, Fraser Health only reported observations performed by regional hand-hygiene auditors in acute care facilities to PICNet.
 As a result, compliance data are unavailable for all LTCFs in Fraser Health. - 20.
-There are no LTCFs owned or operated by Provincial Health Services Authority (PHSA).
-PHSA's hand-cleaning compliance audit methods were modified during Q1 of 2021/22, and as a result, PHSA did not submit hand-cleaning compliance data for Q3 of 2021/22. - 21.
+There are no LTCFs owned or operated by Provincial Health Services Authority.
+Provincial Health Services Authority's hand-cleaning compliance audit methods were modified during Q1 of 2021/22. - 21.
 Hand-cleaning compliance is audited through direct observation in both acute care facilities and LTCFs; however, audit strategies and methods vary across health authorities and over time.
 Auditors are trained by health authorities and include dedicated hand-hygiene auditors or coordinators, infection prevention and control professionals, university co-op students, and staff within health-care facilities (self-auditing).
 Observer bias and Hawthorne effect (i.e. behaviour changes due to awareness of being observed) may occur during auditing. - 22.
 For more details on surveillance methods and data limitations, please refer to the most recent annual surveillance report at picnet.ca/surveillance.